 The IRS defines the criteria for hardship distributions as follows:

 - You have immediate and heavy financial need.

 - This withdrawal is necessary because you don’t have any other source of available funds that will help you meet your needs.

 - The amount of money that you take can’t exceed the amount of money that you need for an emergency.

 Here are some of the IRS approved categories of financial difficulties when you can ask for a hardship withdrawal:

 - High medical bills for you, your spouse, or your dependent that need to be paid immediately;

-- In case you need to keep your home from foreclosure or eviction.
+- In case you need to keep your principal residence from foreclosure or eviction.